lifemapper/lmtrex/README.md

-# t-rex
+# lmtrex

+This project has been merged into the https://github.com/specifysystems/specify_network repository, and archived.

-The Lifemapper trex repository houses objects and common tools used within a Lifemapper Broker installation that may also be useful for outside contributors and the community as a whole.
+The Lifemapper lmtrex repository houses objects and common tools used within a Lifemapper Broker installation that may also be useful for outside contributors and the community as a whole.